tabytharaye/PLP/README.md

  - Ex: x = "5" + 6 will give us an error, but you can concatenate the string "5" to the int, but you must convert the int to a string first using the to_string() method

 There are not many limitations when it comes to data types in C++.
 Moreover, there are nunces to consider like the ones we covered above.

+## Control Statements
+The boolean values in C++ are true and false, 0 and 1.

+Conditional statements consist of if/else if/ else.
+If you are familiar with Python, note that you cannot use elif in C++, you need to use else if.
+C++ does utilize short-circuit logic (see plp code for examples).
+Dangling else?
+You can also make use of the switch case control statement.
+Rememeber to use break after each case otherwise you will inadvertently cause every case to execute.